squirrels-analytics/squirrels-analytics.github.io/docs/docs/tutorial.md

 This section is where we set all the database connection details that we need.
 We provide a list of connection names here and refer to them in other files.
 The connection name `default` must be provided for models that don't set a connection name explicitly.

-Under `default`, change the url to `sqlite:///./assets/weather.db`.
+Under `default`, change the url to `sqlite:///{project_path}/assets/weather.db`.

 :::tip

 You can also substitute environment variables defined in the [env.yml] file using [Jinja].
-For instance, if there is an environment variable called "sqlite_conn_str" in [env.yml], then you can set the url of `default` to:
+For instance, if there is an environment variable called "sqlite_conn_str" in [env.yml], then you can also set the url to:

 ```
 {{ env_vars.sqlite_conn_str }}